therealizzi/earworm/README.md

 - Must utilize a new library / technology that we haven't discussed
 - Must have a polished frontend /UI
 - Must meet good quality coding standards
-- Must not use alerts, confirms, or prompts (look into modals!)
+- Must not use alerts, confirms, or prompts
 - Must have some sort of repeating element (table, columns, etc)
 - Must use Bootstrap or alternative CSS framework
 - Must be deployed on Github pages